Sylvester-dev/vk_blog/content/2022-buildContext/index.md

 date: 2022-03-19T05:25:44.226Z
 path: blog/flutter-buildContext
 cover: ./preview.png
-excerpt: Learning about Flutter buildContext that is critical to the creation of applications.
+excerpt: Learning about Flutter buildContext is critical to the creation of applications.It has everything related to tracking all widgets in the tree, including their locations in the tree.

 ---